 - Resident card if living in Morocco.

-- Police record from your country of residency.
+- Police record from your country of residence.

-- Men must obtain a notarised statement of religious denomination.
+- Men must obtain a notarized statement of religious denomination.

 - Medical certificate from a doctor in Morocco.